To hunt in Idaho you need a hunting license. Depending on the species you want to hunt, you may need a tag or permit.

 To fish in Idaho any person 14 years of age or older must have a valid fishing license.

 Anglers younger than 14 do not need a license, but there is a small difference between resident and nonresident youth.

 - A resident child under 14 has their own separate fishing limit.

 - A nonresident child under 14 must be with someone who has a valid fishing license and their fish are in included in the license holders fishing limit.
 However, a nonresident child may purchase their own license and have their own limit.

-Special fishing permits are need for some activities for both residents and nonresidents:
+Special fishing permits are needed for some activities for both residents and nonresidents:

 - Fishing for salmon and steelhead

 Find the cost of a license, tag, or permit.
 Fees are separated into resident and nonresident categories.